Bishop Ready Employment Opportunities

 Religious Education certification as required by the diocese

-REPORTS TO: Principal
+RESPONSIBLE TO: Principal

 JOB GOAL: To assist students in mastering the skills and information in the school curriculum while helping them to grow in faith and responsibility.